apache/pekko/docs/src/main/paradox/logging.md

 @@@ note

-It will probably be a good idea to use the `sourceThread` MDC value also in non-Akka parts of the application in order to have this property consistently available in the logs.
+It will probably be a good idea to use the `sourceThread` MDC value also in non-Pekko parts of the application in order to have this property consistently available in the logs.

 @@@

-Another helpful facility is that Akka captures the actor’s address when instantiating a logger within it, meaning that the full instance identification is available for associating log messages e.g. with members of a router.
-This information is available in the MDC with attribute name `akkaSource`.
+Another helpful facility is that Pekko captures the actor’s address when instantiating a logger within it, meaning that the full instance identification is available for associating log messages e.g. with members of a router.
+This information is available in the MDC with attribute name `pekkoSource`.

-The address of the actor system, containing host and port if the system is using cluster, is available through `akkaAddress`.
+The address of the actor system, containing host and port if the system is using cluster, is available through `pekkoAddress`.

 Finally, the actor system in which the logging was performed is available in the MDC with attribute name `sourceActorSystem`.